sinanisler/snn-ai-api-system/README.md

 # SNN AI API System

-## Seamless AI Integration for WordPress: Multi-Provider Support with Contextual Data Intelligence
+## AI Integration for WordPress: Multi-Provider Support with Contextual Data Intelligence

 The SNN AI API System is a robust WordPress plugin engineered to integrate leading Artificial Intelligence models directly into your website environment.
 This plugin provides a streamlined interface for connecting to providers like OpenAI, OpenRouter, and Anthropic, allowing WordPress users and developers to leverage advanced AI capabilities without extensive custom coding.
 A core feature is its **data injection system**, which dynamically pulls WordPress content and inserts it into AI prompts, enabling contextual and relevant AI interactions for various applications such as content generation, intelligent chatbots, and data analysis.